Round house (Thames and Severn Canal)

-The round houses on the Thames and Severn Canal are five former lengthsmen's cottages built along the canal between Chalford and Lechlade in Gloucestershire.
-Constructed in the 1790s when the canal was built, all but one of the round houses are Grade II listed and have been restored as private dwellings.
+The round houses on the Thames and Severn Canal are five former lengthsmen's cottages built along the canal between Chalford and Lechlade in Gloucestershire, England.
+Constructed in the 1790s when the canal was built, all but one of them are Grade II listed and have been restored as private dwellings.
 The buildings have been described as "peculiar" and "a distinctive feature of the Thames and Severn Canal's architecture".

 History

 The round houses were built at the same time as the Thames and Severn Canal was constructed, although sources differ as to whether they were built c.
 1790–91 or c.
 1791–92.
-Built as lengthsmen's (or watchmen's) cottages along the canal at Chalford, Coates, Latton, Marston Meysey, and Lechlade, the round houses provided a simple residence for employees of the canal company who oversaw the local stretch of the waterway.
+Built as lengthsmen's (or watchmen's) cottages along the canal at Chalford, Coates, Latton, Marston Meysey, and Lechlade, the houses provided a simple residence for employees of the canal company who oversaw the local stretch of the waterway.
 The round house at Latton became known as Cerney Wick along with its adjacent lock.
 Similarly, the building near Lechlade is known as Inglesham round house after the village on the opposite bank of the Thames.
 Like Cerney Wick and Inglesham, the buildings at Chalford and Marston Meysey were either adjacent to or within 1 mi of locks on the canal, and over time some of the occupants' duties extended to lockkeeping.

-The round house at Inglesham was also at the junction of the canal and the River Thames, and a further requirement of the lengthsman there may have been to collect tolls from bargemasters and superintend the traffic using the canal at this point.
+The round house at Inglesham was at the junction of the canal and the River Thames, and a further requirement of the lengthsman there may have been to collect tolls from bargemasters and superintend the traffic using the canal at this point.
 A 1794 account of the canal in The Monthly Review described how the Inglesham round house – known as the wharf house – was used as a "precautionary deposit for coals brought by the canal, in case the navigation should be at any time obstructed by the severity of frosts, or an accidental deficiency of water."